danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 }
 }
 ```
-For face capture, the sample code has used the clmtrackr which is a JavaScript library developed by a data scientist Audun M. Øygard in 2014 for fitting a facial model to faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face and divides it into 70 points in real-time based on a pretrained machine training model on face images for classification.
+For face capture, the sample code has used the clmtrackr which is a JavaScript library developed by a data scientist Audun M. Øygard in 2014 for fitting a facial model to faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face and divides it into 70 points in real-time based on a pretrained machine vision model of facial images for classification.

 ![](ch4_3.png)

-*Figure 4.3: The tracker points of a face.*
+*Figure 4.3: The tracker points of a face*

-What the program does in terms of face capture and recognization:
+What the program does in terms of face capture and facial recognition:
-1. `createCapture()`: This is a HTML5 <video> element that capture the feed from a web camera.
-In relation to this function would be to define the size (which is subjected to the resolution of the web camera) and position e.g `capture.size(640,480);` and `capture.position(0,0);`
+1. `createCapture()`: This is a HTML5 <video> element that captures the feed from a web camera.
+In relation to this function tasks might be to define the size (which is subjected to the resolution of the web camera) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`
 2. `clmtrackr`: Similar to audio and camera use, first you need to initialize the tracker library, select the classified model and start tracking from the video source.
 3. `ctracker.getPosition()`: This is to loop through all the 70 tracker points and return the position in terms of x and y coordinates.
-Since the like button will follow the mouth of a face and the tracker point of a mouth is 60, the program then will return the position in terms of an array: `positions[60][0]-20` and `positions[60][1]`.
-The second array's dimension with [0] and [1] refers to the x and y coordinates specifically.
+Since the Like button will follow the mouth of the face and the tracker point of a mouth is 60, the program then will return the position in terms of an array: `positions[60][0]-20` and `positions[60][1]`.
+The second array's dimensions of [0] and [1] refers to the x and y coordinates specifically.
-4. The last part is to draw the ellipses the cover the face.
-A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of ellipses.
+4. The last part is to draw the ellipses to cover the face.
+A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of the ellipses.

 ## 4.8 Exercise in class
-To familiar with the face capture, we can try the followings:
+To familiar yourself with face capture, try the following:

-1. Explore the different modes of capture by tinkering various parameters such as `keyCode`, other keyboard and mouse events.
+1. Explore the different modes of capture by tinkering with various parameters such as `keyCode`, as well as other keyboard and mouse events.
-2. Study the tracker points and try to change the position of the like button that you have customized in the earlier exercise.
+2. Study the tracker points and try to change the position of the Like button that you previously customized in the earlier exercise.
-3. Try to test the boundary of facial recognition: to what extend a face can(not) be recognized?
+3. Try to test the boundaries of facial recognition: to what extend can(not) a face be recognized as a face?
-4. How has facial recognization tecnology been applied in society?
+4. How has facial recognition technology been applied in society at large, and what are some of the issues that arise from this?

-## 4.9 The Concept of Capture
+## 4.9 The concept of capture
-After the demonstration of different inputs for data capture, this section discusses various examples of capture in our society and culture.
-It is more a showcase some possibilities of capture, and more importantly how these capture relate to the phenomena of datafication, commodification, surveillance and personalization, which is more around data politics to questioning how our data is being captured, quantified, stored and used, and for what purpose?
-Who has the power to access the captured data?
+After the demonstration of different inputs for data capture, this next section discusses various examples of capture in society.
+The intention is to showcase some other possibilities of its application, and more importantly how this relates to datafication, commodification, surveillance and personalization.
+This is an attempt to discuss data politics more broadly, to question how our personal data is being captured, quantified, archived and used, and to what purpose?
+What are the implications and who has the power to access the captured data and derive profit from it?
+Few people know exactly what data is being captured nor how data will be used?
+Of course the inroduction of legislation such as GDPR (General Data Protection Regulation) are responses to this lack of transparency.[^GDPR]

 ### 4.9.1 Web Analytics and Heatmap
-The most widely used web analytics service is currently offered by Google that tracks data on website traffic and browsing behaviors, including number of unique visits, average time on site, browser and operating system information, traffic sources and users' geographic locations, etc.
+The most widely used web analytics service is currently offered by Google to track data on website traffic and browsing behaviors, including the number of unique visits, average time on sites, browser and operating system information, traffic sources and users' geographic locations, amongst other things.

 ![](ch4_4.png)
 *Figure 4.4: Screenshot of Google Analytics*

-Among different visualization tools, Heatmap is a graphical representation of data to visualize user behavior.
+Among different visualization tools, Heatmap is a feature which shows a graphical representation of data to visualize user behavior.
 It is commonly used in industries for the purpose of data analytics.
-For example, it is possible to track the cursor's position and compute the stay's duration on different parts of a web page so as to present which contents are hot or not.
-This is useful for many marketers to understand which part of their content is more attractive to their users.
-In particular if pages with advertisement, it will be useful for companies to analyze where to place the advertisement and content according to screen behaviors.
+For example, it is easily possible to track the cursor's position and compute the duration of stay on different parts of a web page so as to suggest which contents are 'hotter' than others.
+This is useful for marketing to understand which parts of their content is more or less attractive to their users, and for companies to analyze where to best place advertisements.

 ![](ch4_7.png)

-*Figure 4.5: An example of heatmap on analysing a web page*
+*Figure 4.5: An example of a heatmap for analysing a web page*

-Big companies like Facebook[ref: Will Conley (2013), Facebook investigates tracking users' cursors and screen behavior.
-Available at: https://www.slashgear.com/facebook-investigates-tracking-users-cursors-and-screen-behavior-30303663/.] constantly investigate differnet methods for data collection in order to optimize the screen presentation.
-Yet, how people know exactly about what have been captured and how data will be used?
+Big companies like Facebook,[^Facebook] constantly investigate different methods for data capture in order to optimize screen presentation.

 ### 4.9.2 Form elements
 Each form elements like a dropdown menu and a button signals different meaning with its affordance.
 Researcher Rena Bivens did a thorough analysis on Facebook's registration page in relation to gender options.
 When Facebook first launched to the market in 2004, gender field was not needed for the sign-up page.
 But things changed in 2008 where a drop-down list showed the selection of only Male and Female for registration and it further changed to the use of radio buttons to emphasize the binary options of gender representation [ref:   Bivens, R. (2017).
 The gender binary will not be deprogrammed: Ten years of coding gender on Facebook.
 New Media & Society, 19(6), 880–898. https://doi.org/10.1177/1461444815621527].
 The breakthrough was on 2014 where Facebook allowed user to customize the gender field and one can select from a list of more than 50 custom gender options.
 According to Facebook, they want to enhance "personalized experiences" with "authetic identity" (ref: Facebook (2012) Form S-1 registration statement.
 Available at: https://infodocket.files.wordpress.com/2012/02/facebook_s1-copy.pdf (accessed 16 Oct 2019)).
 But this is also arguable whether such gender specific personalization (not only to Facebook but border culture) is actually enforcing gender division through social construction.